winitzki/scall/tutorial/programming_dhall.md

   λ(a : Type) → λ(fala : FList a (L a)) → λ(b : Type) → λ(fblb : FList b (L b)) →
     bizip2 a (L a) fala b (L b) fblb
 ```

+However, the implementation of `bizipF` must copy that of `bizip2`, so there will not be an advantage in using it.

+todo: fix

 ## Combinators for foldable and traversable functors